 Open Wednesday through Sunday, noon to 5 p.m.
 Closed Monday and Tuesday

-If you visit the Texas State Capitol then you saw Elizabeth Ney’s sculptures of Stephen F. Austin and Sam Houston.
-Originally born and educated in Germany, she immigrated to Texas in 1882.
+When you visited the Texas State Capitol, you saw Elizabeth Ney’s sculptures of Stephen F. Austin and Sam Houston.
+Born and educated in Germany, Ney immigrated to Texas in 1882.

 This is her former studio where she lived and worked.
 See lots of examples of her sculpture then continue outside to see the gardens around the museum.
 Located in Hyde Park, an historic neighborhood, north of the University of Texas.

 A unique way to learn more about Austin’s storied past is to join a Haunted History Ghost Tour.
 These 60- to 90-minute guided walking tours explore historic sites where paranormal activity has been reported.

 Heidi and her 12- and 14-year-old sons were guests of a ghost tour one Sunday after dark.
 Their ghost guide, Gloria, led them through the downtown streets, spinning tales about the many spirits who continue to haunt Austin’s historic hotels, bars, theaters, and museums today.